brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

   \item Exclude fitting to commercial length data.
 Set the selectivity of the commercial fleet to equal that of the recreational fleet.

-  \item Fix recreational selectivity form to be dome-shaped.
+  \item Fix recreational selectivity form to be dome-shaped while also estimating annual recruitment deviations.

   \item Fix commercial selectivity form to be dome-shaped.